Trees & Forests

 Tree Properties Explorer

-A tree is a connected graph with no cycles.
-It always has exactly |V| - 1 edges.
-Click vertices to add or remove edges and see when the graph becomes a valid tree!
+A tree with n vertices always has exactly n - 1 edges.
+Click vertices to add or remove edges and watch the three tree conditions update in real-time.

 Click two vertices to toggle an edge